A tourist's guide to regularity structures and singular stochastic PDEs: Basics on regularity structures

+also define a regularity structure.
+The polynomial regularity structure defined later takes such a form.
+Also, an algebraic structure arising from branched rough paths considered in \cite{GubinelliBranched} essentially takes the above form.
+In general, we consider two distinct spaces $T^+$ and $T$ to encode distributions by the vector space $T$ which is not defined as an algebra.

-Interpreting the splitting maps $\Delta$ and $\Delta^+$ as chopping elements into pieces, keep in mind that $\tau/^{(+)}\sigma$ can be a sum of elements of $T^+$, in case $\sigma$ appears `at different places' as an element of $\tau$.
+Interpreting the splitting maps $\Delta$ and $\Delta^+$ as chopping elements into pieces, keep in mind that $\tau/^{(+)}\sigma$ can be a sum of elements of $T^+$, in case $\sigma$ appears `at different places' as a part of $\tau$.
 This will be particularly clear in formula \eqref{eq coproduct on polynomial} below for the polynomial regularity structure, where the binomial coefficient $\binom{n}{\ell}$ will account for the number of $X^\ell$ inside $X^n$, for $0\leq \ell\leq n$.
 Note that for $\sigma<^{(+)}\tau$ in $\mcB^{(+)}$, we have

 These two identities are direct consequences of the \textit{co-associativity properties}